sysophost/Vulcan/README.md

 `--shares` / `-sh`

-Extract SMB shares
+Extract SMB shares identified by the `Microsoft Windows SMB Shares Enumeration` in *authenticated* scans

 `--sharepermissions` / `-sp`

-Extract SMB share permissions
+Extract SMB share permissions identified by the `Microsoft Windows SMB Share Permissions Enumeration` in *authenticated* scans

 `--fqdns` / `-f`

 Output FQDN instead of IP address (where one exists)

+## Examples
 ### Extract all http[s] endpoints and open in firefox
-`python vulcan.py -if <input .nessus file> -u  | xargs firefox`
+`python vulcan.py --inputfile <input .nessus file> --services --urls [--fqdns]  | xargs firefox`

 *This assumes that `firefox` is on the path*